 A description of each Section 7.11 or Section 94 Contributions Plan can be found below in the drop down menu.

 The plans can also be downloaded in the related information section on the right.
-Hard copies may also be purchased from our Civic Centre at 62 Flushcombe Road, Blacktown.
+Hard copies may also be purchased from our Administration Centre at 62 Flushcombe Road, Blacktown.

 Are Section 7.11 contributions levied on Secondary Dwellings (granny flats)?

 Secondary dwellings (granny flats) create a demand for public amenities and services.
 As such, they are levied Section 7.11 contributions in most circumstances.
 Further information on secondary dwellings (granny flats) and the applicable Section 7.11 contributions charges can be found here.